ga-curriculum/responsive-design-v2/media-queries/README.md

 - Desktop: 768px - 1199px
 - Large desktop: 1200px+

 While the above values are good general guidelines, it's important to recognize that desktop users can resize their browser window to any width.
 Also, nothing stops a phone manufacturer from making a phone that doesn't conform to the above rules.
 For example, in landscape orientation, the iPhone 15 Pro Max has a viewport width of over 800 pixels, putting it firmly into our supposed desktop viewport territory.
 Therefore, you should focus your energy on making breakpoints that make sense for your application, and you should always choose breakpoints based on a site's content.
+The easiest way to do this is to drag your browser's width in and out, making it thinner and then wider.
+Look at the website as you do so.
+If at any point, you feel the app becomes difficult to use, due to its layout at that screen width, add a media query that targets that screen width and write CSS that corrects the issue.

 ## Order matters

 The order in which we write media queries matters.
 For example, if two media queries apply to the same device, the browser will use the second one that matches, even if it's not what you might have intended.

-Let's say we wanted to create a mobile-first design where we intend to apply these rules:
+Let's say we wanted to create a design where we intend to apply these rules:

 - The background of the body element should be `lightsalmon` when the viewport is smaller than 600 pixels in width.
 - The background should be `lightgreen` when the viewport is between 600 pixels and 800 pixels in width